AIP & Lectins

 For example, on AIP, we initially remove nightshades, grains and legumes partly because of the type of lectins they contain (prolamins and agglutinins).
 These are highly inflammatory and hard on the digestive system, not to mention, they are pretty adept at crossing the gut barrier, AKA: contributing to leaky gut.
-They are also notorious for stimulating the immune system and contributing to molecular mimicry, a process where foreign proteins (i.e., lectins), mimic our own body’s proteins, creating an autoimmune response from our innate immune system.
+And those that don’t cross the gut barrier tend to “glue” themselves to the gut lining, preventing absorption of precious nutrients.
+They are also notorious for stimulating the immune system and contributing to molecular mimicry, a process where foreign proteins (i.e., wheat germ agglutinin), mimic our own body’s proteins, creating an autoimmune response from our innate immune system.
 So naturally, a person with chronic illness or autoimmune disease may benefit greatly from removing these from the diet.

 There are other lectin containing fruits and vegetables we don’t eliminate, like squash and apples.
 Why?
 Because these lectins aren’t prolamins or agglutinins.
 And honestly, there are more than 50 types of plant based foods that contain lectins… that’d be A TON of foods on the “avoid” list!
 These foods are abundant in vitamins, minerals, phytonutrients, antioxidants and fiber; removing large swaths of them from the diet means we would miss out on these vital nutrients our bodies depend on for optimal health.